Applied Choreographies: Typing

 \section{Typing}

-In this section we define our typing discipline for Applied Choreographies, which checks the behaviour of sessions against protocols given as multiparty session types~\cite{HYC08,CDYP2015}.
-The main novelty wrt previous type systems for choreographies is checking that the evolution of a deployment (states for message correlation and queues for asynchronous messaging) correctly implements the sessions described in a program, ensuring absence of errors such as deadlocks.
-We explore this part in detail in \S~\ref{sec:runtime_typing}.
+In this section, we define our typing discipline for the Frontend Choreographies.
+Our typing checks the behaviour of sessions against protocols, given as Multiparty Session Types~\cite{HYC08,CDYP2015}.
+Interestingly, we retain the same syntax of traditional Multiparty Session Types yet we ensure that correct initial deployments do not corrupt at runtime due to inconsistencies on states and message queues.

+In \cref{sec:types_and_type_projection} we present the types that abstract choreographies, called global types.
+We define the syntax of global types and we introduce local types.
+The latter are abstract descriptions of the behaviour of single processes, used for type checking.
+We also formalise how, from a global type, we obtain a set of related local types by means of a projection procedure.
+In \cref{sec:type_checking} we formalise the environment and the rules of our type discipline.
+In \cref{sec:runtime_typing}, we consider the typing of running choreographies.
+We illustrate why and how a choreography and its companion deployment can become inconsistent and we present a runtime typing extension to avoid inconsistencies.
+Finally, in \cref{ssub:runtime_examples}, we present two comprehensive examples to clarify the relationship between types and running choreographies, and in \cref{sec:types_properites} we formalise the properties guaranteed by our typing system.